mcaravind/PiktoPuzzle/README.md

 __Installation:__

-Download the Zip file for the project, navigate to the folder containing the nw.exe file.
-Click on nw.exe to launch the application.
+Double click the self extracting PiktoPuzzle.exe file to install the files, and click on nw.exe to launch the application.

 __Features__